Bug report #13297

 Try to test with a "clean" file and report back.

-#5 Updated by Jamie Portman about 4 years ago
+#5 Updated by Jamie Portman over 4 years ago

 This is the only one I have noticed it with.... but then I'm not uploading all my layers into another platform such as AGOL to view!

 It looks fine in when viewed in QGIS - it is only when it is opened elsewhere that the anomaly presents.

 I ran "check geometry validity" and there was 1 duplicate node in an unrelated polygon.
 I deleted it and re-uploaded and the 'old' feature shapes are still visible in AGOL, so it has not resolved the problem.

 I would not consider overlapping features to necessarily be a topological error!
 They could be, depending on what they are representing, but there are many reasons by a shapefile (or any GIS layer) may have overlapping features or gaps.